 Add individual work flow steps here

-To ensure interoperability between collections and improve accessibility and discovery, a template has been created for Emory users of Shared Shelf.
+To ensure interoperability between collections and improve accessibility and discovery, a template has been created for Emory users of JSTOR Forum.
 It contains 19 fields that will provide a basic description for any collection within ARTstor.
 Note that not all 19 fields need to be filled out.
 Some fields are required, some are required if applicable and some are recommended.
 For more information please contact Simon O'Riordan, Metadata Librarian at Woodruff Library (firstname.lastname@example.org).

 *Click on Image to Enlarge*